 We’re back again with another delectable way to use pulla dough!
 Today it’s Finnish Cinnamon Buns, or Korvapuusti.
 Don’t ask me how that’s pronounced, by the way: I’ve been letting my Finnish Duolingo slide lately.

 If you’ve already made pulla or Butter-Eye Buns, you’re familiar with the way the heavenly scent of cardamom baking in your oven infuses your kitchen.
-This recipe uses the same rich, cardamom-flavored base dough, and adds a filling of butter, brown sugar and cinnamon.
+This recipe uses the same rich traditional cardamom-spiced yeast dough, and adds a filling of butter, brown sugar and cinnamon.
 The cinnamon/cardamom combo is amazing, and brown sugar adds some caramel-ness that I love.
 A lot of traditional recipes use white sugar in the filling, which is really good as well, but I tend to opt for brown sugar in my cinnamon buns!

 This Finnish cinnamon bun recipe, as mentioned above, begins with pulla dough!
 This post won’t include the recipe for the base dough: it begins with the dough already made, risen, ready to be shaped.
 One third of my pulla dough recipe makes one dozen cinnamon buns, which is what the recipe in this post is for.
 If you want to use the entire pulla recipe on these, you can triple it; if you make a half pulla recipe, multiply this one by 1.5 for 18 buns; or use one third, and make other treats with the remaining dough.